asmitapaul/RenAIssance/Evaluation_Test_Asmita/README.md

 map.This allows the model to adaptively determine decision boundaries at each pixel location.

-**Differrentiable Binarization:** Traditional binarization applies a hard threshold:
+**Differentiable Binarization:** Traditional binarization applies a hard threshold:

 $$
 B(x,y) = \begin{array}{ll}